Wire data

-Wire data is the information that passes over computer and telecommunication networks defining communications between client and server devices.
+Wire data or wire image is the information that passes over computer and telecommunication networks defining communications between client and server devices.
 It is the result of decoding wire and transport protocols containing the bi-directional data payload.
 More precisely, wire data is the information that is communicated in each layer of the OSI model (Layer 1 not being included because those protocols are used to establish connections and do not communicate information).

 Relevance

 Wire data is the observed behavior and communication between networked elements which is an important source of information used by IT operations staff to troubleshoot performance issues, create activity baselines, detect anomalous activity, investigate security incidents, and discover IT assets and their dependencies.

 According to a March 2016 research note from American IT research and advisory firm Gartner, wire data will play a more important role than machine data for analytics in the future: "While log data will certainly have a role in future monitoring and analytics, it is wire data—radically rethought and used in new ways—that will prove to be the most critical source of data for availability and performance management over the next five years."

 Real-time wire data streams are also important sources of data for business and operational intelligence teams.
 In these types of scenarios, wire data is used to measure order transactions for real-time reporting on transaction volume, success, and failure rates; tracking patient admission rates at hospitals; as well as reporting on the weights and measures of airplanes prior to take-off.